Monte Grosso oil field

 The Monte Grosso oil field is an oil field located in the region of the Southern Apennines.
 It was discovered in 2006 and developed by Mediterranean Oil & Gas.
 It will begin production in 2011 and will produce oil.
-The total proven reserves of the Monte Grosso oil field are around 100 million barrels (17.7×106tonnes), and production is centered on 15000 oilbbl/d.
+The total proven reserves of the Monte Grosso oil field are around 100 million barrels (17.7 million tonnes), and production is centered on 15000 oilbbl/d.